Recursively Conditional Gaussian for Ordinal Unsupervised Domain Adaptation: Experiments

 \subsection{Diabetic Retinopathy Diagnosis}

 Two public available ordinal DR datasets are adopted for DNN implementations.
 The Kaggle Diabetic Retinopathy (KDR)\footnote{\url{https://www.kaggle.com/c/diabetic-retinopathy-detection}} is utilized as our source domain, and the recent Indian Diabetic Retinopathy Image Dataset (IDRiD) dataset \cite{porwal2018indian} is used as our target domain.
-In both datasets, the diabetic retinal images were classified into separate groups according to the International Clinical Diabetic Retinopathy Scale.
-The level 0 to 4 representing the No DR, Mild DR, Moderate DR, Severe DR, and Proliferative DR, respectively.
-The macular edema severity was decided based on occurrences of hard exudates near to macula center region.
+In both datasets, the diabetic retinal images are grouped following the International Clinical Diabetic Retinopathy Scale, where level 0 to 4 representing the No DR, Mild DR, Moderate DR, Severe DR, and Proliferative DR, respectively.
+The macular edema severity are labeled according to the occurrences of hard exudates near to macula center region.

 The KDR consists of 88,702 left or right fundus (i.e., interior surface at the back of the eye) images from 17,563 patients with the size varies from 433$\times$289 to 3888$\times$2592.
 Although its large scale, there is no standard field-of-view (FOV) and camera type.
 The images in IDRiD have the unified size (4288$\times$2848), FOV (50), and use the same Kowa VX-10$\alpha$ camera.
 More importantly, the IDRiD is the first dataset of Indians which has a significant shift between KDR w.r.t. population.